juanpalmtree/Hotel_Data_PowerBI/README.md

-# The Hotel Revenue Analysis Script :hotel:
+# The Hotel Revenue Analysis :hotel:

 The following script uses the hotels table by combining data from three different tables: dbo['2018$'], dbo['2019$'], and dbo['2020$'].
 This hotels table is then used to answer the following questions: